 Download this guide to discover 15 supply chain management best practices that can help your company succeed and keep a competitive advantage.

 Traditional methods of demand forecasting rely on historical data and statistical techniques to predict future demand.
 While these methods can work well in stable environments, they may struggle with rapid change or complex market dynamics.1 This can result in outdated forecasts that don’t reflect real-world changes in time to react effectively.
-That’s why leading companies are turning to AI and modern SCM platforms that can predict and respond with agility.
+That’s why leading companies are turning to AI and modern SCM platforms that can predict and respond with agility for greater supply chain resilience.

-What AI and ML Bring to Forecasting and Planning
+What AI and ML Bring to Supply Chain Forecasting and Planning

 Where SCM Software Fits In

-While AI and ML can generate insights, SCM acts to turn those predictions into decisions and act on them.
-Today’s modern supply chain management systems include AI functionality, helping companies to take advantage of predictions as well as execution all within the same platform.
+While AI and Machine Learning can generate valuable insights, supply chain management (SCM) acts to turn those predictions into decisions and act on them.
+Today’s modern supply chain management systems include AI functionality such as predictive analytics, helping companies to take advantage of predictions as well as execution all within the same platform.
 Leading SCM platforms like SAP, Oracle, Descartes, and Manhattan offer built-in AI/ML capabilities, helping businesses automate planning, increase visibility, and adapt more quickly.

 Ready to start your digital transformation journey?

-Below are the key benefits organizations are seeing when they integrate AI and SCM software.3
+Below are the key benefits supply chain professionals are seeing when they leverage AI and SCM software.3

 AI-enhanced SCM systems can reduce forecast error by 20–50%.

-Modern SCM software aggregates data across procurement, production, distribution, and sales, making planning a truly integrated function.
+Modern SCM software aggregates data across procurement, production, distribution, and sales, making planning a truly integrated function with end-to-end visibility.

 Agile Decision-Making